 pounding (adjective): having a very strong, loud and steady beat - Those pounding disco tracks are still great to dance to.

-rave (noun): a large dance party held outdoors or in an empty building - Did you go to any of those raves in the 90s?
+rave (noun): a large dance party held outdoors or inside a big building - Did you go to any of those raves in the 90s?

-remix (verb): to make a new version of a recording by changing the balance and effects in the various channels - When he remixed our song, he made the bass drum much louder.
+remix (verb): to make a new version of a recording by changing the balance and effects in the various channels - When he remixed our song, he made the bass guitar sound much louder.

-sample (verb): to copy a sound or section of music from a record or audio file - We sampled a snare-drum break from an old funk record and used it in our new single.
+sample (verb): to copy and save a short section of music from an existing record - We sampled a guitar riff from an old funk record and used it in our new single.

 synthesizer (noun): an instrument that makes and combines electronic sounds - Matt played organ and synthesizer in Use No Hooks.

 techno (noun): an EDM genre from Detroit that led to many subgenres - Which style of techno do you like the most?

 texture (noun): the musical pattern created when different sounds are combined - The textures on this track are amazing.

 track (noun): a recording of a song or piece of music - Their new album has some really great tracks.

 trance (noun): a subgenre of techno in which dreamy synthesizer textures play over techno beats that build to a climax - Dad's dancing to his old trance records again!